An Endometrial Cancer Study of Sodium Cridanimod in Conjunction With Progestin Therapy

 15. And for Treatment Period 2 only: 1) Patients participating in Treatment Period 1 must have had disease progression after receiving at least 4 weeks of progestin therapy or 2) Patients must be determined as PrR negative status at Screening.

-1. Mixed histology of the tumor or evidence of tumor histology other than papillary serous adenocarcinoma or endometrioid type of endometrial carcinoma;
+1. Mixed histology of the tumor or evidence of tumor histology other than serous carcinoma or endometrioid type of endometrial carcinoma;

 2. Concurrent systemic corticosteroid therapy;